Zamiell/isaac-achievement-randomizer/docs/about.md

 1. Some vanilla achievements are arbitrary conditions and are not very fun to play, like `They will charge you up... for a small fee - Donate to Battery Bums until they pay out with an item 5 times`.
 (If you are not lucky enough to get this achievement during your streak, the most consistent strategy is to reset as Tainted Keeper in Greed Mode until you see a Battery Bum in the shop.
 This is "busywork" and is not skill-based in any way.)
 1. Many things are not gated behind vanilla achievements and it would be fun if they were (e.g. soul hearts, locked chests).

 Thus, this mod takes a completely different approach.
-We want each objective to be difficult, skill-based, and non-arbitrary, representing meaningful accomplishments inside of the game.
+We want each objective to be non-arbitrary, difficult, skill-based, and represent a meaningful accomplishment inside of the game.
 And we want as many unlockable things are possible.

 <br>